python/typing/docs/spec/overload.rst

   def example4(x: int, y: int) -> list[int]: ...

   def test(v1: list[Any], v2: Any):
-      # Step 4 eliminates third overload.
+      # Step 2 eliminates the third overload.
 Step 5
       # determines that first and second overloads
       # both apply and are ambiguous due to Any, but
       # return types are consistent.
-      r1 = example4(v1, 1)
+      r1 = example4(v1, v2)
-      reveal_type(r1)  # Should reveal int
+      reveal_type(r1)  # Reveals int

-      # Step 4 eliminates third overload.
+      # Step 2 eliminates the second overload.
 Step 5
-      # determines that first and second overloads
+      # determines that first and third overloads
-      # both apply and are ambiguous due to Any, but
+      # both apply and are ambiguous due to Any, and
-      # return types are consistent.
+      # the return types are inconsistent.
-      r2 = example4([1], v2)
-      reveal_type(r2)  # Should reveal int

-      # Step 5 determines that first, second, and third
-      # overloads all apply and are ambiguous due to Any.
-      # These have inconsistent return types, so evaluated
-      # type is Any.
-      r3 = example4(v2, v2)
+      r2 = example4(v2, 1)
-      reveal_type(r3)  # Should reveal Any
+      reveal_type(r2)  # Should reveal Any

 Argument type expansion